Arkansas Valley Interurban Railway: Wichita metropolitan

 The company offices were at Wichita, and its terminal station was on the north-west corner of West Douglas Avenue and North Waco Avenue.
 Actually occupying the corner is a seven-storey hotel built by the company, the Broadview Hotel.
 This historic building is still a hotel, the Drury Plaza, and is in good condition.
 Included in it, facing Waco near the former passenger terminal (the replacement building on the site of the latter is now occupied by the AVI Seabar & Chophouse), is a wide stone arch with AVI on its keystone and the epigraph Freight Station above.

 Freight connections came in from the Midland Valley Railroad and the Kansas City, Mexico and Orient Railroad, both of which terminated at Wichita and so were grateful to the AVI for forwarding freight.

 The line crossed the Arkansas River, then paralleled McLean Boulevard to cross back over just west of the mouth of the Little Arkansas River.
 From here it ran to the west end of W Murdock Street in Riverside, where the Botanica station building survives bearing the AVI logo.
-Then the railway followed Amidon Street to W 13th Street N and then N Perry Avenue, diagonally across Nort Riverside and across the Little Arkansas River at Woodland Park with a station at 21st Street which connected with a streetcar line.
+Then the railway followed Amidon Street to W 13th Street N and then N Perry Avenue, diagonally across North Riverside and across the Little Arkansas River at Woodland Park with a station at 21st Street which connected with a streetcar line.
 From here, it was due north to the Santa Fe railroad, where Interurban Avenue preserves its course paralleling the railroad.
 Stops were at 24th Street, 29th Street, Bingham, Walnut Grove (where the company had an amusement park and a siding), Sullivan's Dam, Heller's Grove, Forest Park (here, an industrial spur owned by the AVI ran west to serve a gravel pit), Urbandale, Interurban Place (siding), Van View and Fairfield.

 Before the AVI built its reserve access to downtown, it used the Wichita streetcar system.
 The interurban met the end of the latter's 21st Street line near Woodland Park, and ran to a terminal at 1st and Water.
 The streetcar company strengthened its tracks over this portion to bear the weight of the AVI cars.